 The Union Customs Code (UCC) was adopted in 2013, replacing the Community Customs Code, and its substantive provisions apply from 2016.
-In addition to the UCC, the European Commission has published delegated and implementing regulations on the actual procedural changes.
-These are included in Delegated Regulation (EU) 2015/2446, Delegated Regulation (EU) 2016/341 and the Implementing Regulation (EU) 2015/2447.
+In addition to the UCC, the European Commission (EC) published delegated and implementing regulations on the actual procedural changes.
+These are included in Delegated Regulation (EU) 2015/2446, Delegated Regulation (EU) 2016/341, and the Implementing Regulation (EU) 2015/2447.

-There are a number of changes in the revised customs policy, which also require an integrated IT system from the customs authorities.
-In April 2016, the European Commission published an implementing decision (2016/578) on the work program relating to the development and deployment of the electronic systems of the UCC.
-In March 2018, the EC published a proposal (EU) No 2018/0040 for a draft regulation amending Regulation (EU) No 952/2013 to prolong the transitional use of means other than the electronic data-processing techniques provided for in the Union Customs Code.
+In April 2016, the EC published an implementing decision (2016/578) on the work program relating to the development and deployment of the electronic systems of the UCC.
 The EC continues to evaluate the timeline by which the EU-wide integration of the customs IT system can be implemented.
 The EU Common Customs Tariff database is located at TARIC.